ap0/aws-cred-installer/README.md

 # aws-cred-installer

-Parses the `~/aws.credentials` file and writes environment variable exports to the shell.
+Parses the `~/.aws/credentials` file and writes environment variable export statements to the shell.

 ## Usage